SharePointAcademy/NewsModernPages/README.md

-## List News Morden Pages SharePoint
+## List News Modern Pages SharePoint

 This webpart obtains news from sitepages and displays it in tabular format.